peeejayz/DopeCoin/README.md

 cryptographic software written by Eric Young (eay@cryptsoft.com).

 What It Is:
--A digital currency
--A means to store value
 -A fast method to send and receive money
 -Transparent and open source
 -Anonymous